maspen/CNNModelComparison/README.md

 #### CNN Models

 Besides the base model, the remaining three models were fitted "as is" followed by adding image augmentation layers, ending with the image augmentation accompanied by a `Dropout` layer.
 Therefore, LeNet15, AlexNet and VGGNet16 architectures were ran three times each.
+All models were fitted over fifty epochs.

 #### Metrics

 After each iteration, a model's accuracy, validation accuracy, loss, and validation loss were plotted.
-Furthermore, each model also generated metrics for binary accuracy, categorical accuracy and categorical crossentropy.
+Furthermore, each model also generated metrics for binary accuracy, categorical accuracy and categorical cross-entropy.
 "Accuracy" was selected (vs. precision for example) as the primary metric of interest since its importance in correctly identifying (classifying) and image.
 However, "categorical accuracy" is also important since the loss function for all models is "categorical crossentropy".
 These metrics are included in tabular form below.

 ### Comparison of Four CNN Models